-If you’re visiting Argentina, you’ll have to plan your itinerary wisely to make sure and hit all the different places you want.
+If you’re visiting Argentina, you’ll have to plan your itinerary wisely to make sure to hit all the different places you want.
 It’s a massive country full of every landscape imaginable, so I hope you can use my guide to the best things to do in Argentina to your advantage to pick the tours, food, and adventures that work best for your Argentina trip.

-- A complete guide to Buenos Aires
+- A Complete Guide to Buenos Aires (things to do)

-- An Itinerary to Iguazu Falls
+- A 3 Day Itinerary to Iguazu Falls

 - A Guide to the Salta + Jujuy regions of Northern Argentina